yomboy222/spellbinder/readme.txt

 worth redoing the background graphics to fade them out more.

-implement "bonus word" message as a GameElement so that you can put animation around it.

-think how you can use css to draw attention to new messages (also get a good notification sound)
+think how you can use css to draw attention to new messages

 investigate ways of dragging/dropping objects. takes place of double-click. same distinction between movable/immovable objects. one big advantage is you have a more intuitive procedure for "using one thing on/against/with another thing". tools become more appealing for puzzles.

 redraw runes

-different sounds for different spells?

-screen-resizing issues

-finish upgrading tutorial level -- including new images.

 possibly put messages into an invisible div & let them just fit in sequentially